prometheusresearch-archive/react-stylesheet/README.md

 What we did here is:

-* We used `ReactStylesheet` [higher order component][] to mark out component as being styleable by React Stylesheet.
+* We use `ReactStylesheet` [higher order component][] to mark out component as being styleable.

-* We used `stylesheet` static attribute to define the stylsheet of the component.
+* We use `stylesheet` static attribute to define the stylsheet of the component.

-* We used `this.stylesheet` instance attribute to render the component.
+* We reference components via `this.stylesheet` in `render()`.

 Now the only part left is to produce a version of `<Button />` with different styling.
-We use `style` static method for that:
+We use `style()` static method for that:

     let SuccessButton = Button.style({
       Root: {
         color: 'white',
-        backgroundColod: 'green'
+        backgroundColod: 'green',
+        hover: {
+          color: 'red'
+        }
       },
       Icon() {
         return <Icon name="ok" />
       }
     })

+We pass `style()` a stylesheet which is merged into the original one:

+* If you pass a component (`Icon` in the example above, it's a function but with React >= 0.14 it's a valid component also) it is used instead of the original one.

+* If you pass an object:

+  * If it overrides DOM component in the original stylesheet, then the object is treated as a set of CSS styles.
+It's compiled to CSS class and a new styled DOM component wrapper is generated with the CSS class attached.

+  * If it overrides composite styleable component in the original stylesheet, then it's passed to that's component `style()` static method.

+The last point allows to style component hierarchies with easy:

+    let StyledForm = Form.style({
+      Root: {
+        ...
+      },
+      SubmitButton: {
+        Root: {
+          ...
+        },
+        Icon: {
+          ...
+        }
+      }
+    })

 ## Credits

-React Selectbox is free software created by [Prometheus Research][] and is released under the MIT license.
+React Stylesheet is free software created by [Prometheus Research][] and is released under the MIT license.

 [Prometheus Research]: http://prometheusresearch.com